310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% endbubble %}

 {% bubble Midori frown %}
 No, you’re better off as a regular member for a while.
-Do you have any idea how long you’ve been the leader…?
+Do you have any idea how long you’ve been acting as the leader…?
 {% endbubble %}

 {% bubble Tetora curious %}